alvarobartt/investpy/README.md

 ``$ pip install git+https://github.com/alvarobartt/investpy.git@developer``

-**The developer branch ensures the user that the most updated version will always be the working and fully operative** so as not to wait until the stable release on the master branch comes out (which eventually may take some time depending on the amount of issues to solve).
+**The developer branch ensures the user that the most updated version will always be working and fully operative** so as not to wait until the stable release on the master branch comes out (which eventually may take some time depending on the amount of issues to solve).

 ## Documentation